DREAMXFAR/FCL-Net/README.md

 5. **Evaluation**

    - To evaluate the model, please refer to Testing HED part in https://github.com/s9xie/hed;
-   - Note that you need to use Piotr's Structured Forest matlab toolbox available here https://github.com/pdollar/edges, and remember to do NMS first if needed and put codes  in `./matlab_code`;
+   - Note that you need to use Piotr's Structured Forest matlab toolbox available here https://github.com/pdollar/edges, and remember to do NMS first if needed and put files  in `./matlab_code`;
    - we provide an example here `./evaluation/eval_epoch_fcl.m` of Matlab.

 6. **To draw P-R curves and compare with other works**